linux-system-roles/hpc/README.md

 By default, the role installs all the packages.
 You can set some of the variables to `false` to make the role not install particular packages.

+### hpc_update_kernel

+Whether to update kernel to the latest version.

+Default: `true`

+Type: `bool`

+### hpc_update_all_packages

+Whether to update all packages on the system to the latest version.

+This is a good practice to have the system in the latest state.
+But because this is a serious invasion into users environment, this variable is set to `false` by default.

+Default: `false`

+Type: `bool`

 ### hpc_install_cuda_driver

 Whether to install the CUDA Driver package.